-The situation is even more pronounced in the case of direct democracy, where V-Dem offers the only comprehensive data set, which encompasses the direct democracy index developed by David Altman (2016).
+In the case of direct democracy, V-Dem offers the only comprehensive data set in the form of the direct democracy index developed by David Altman (2016).
 It is based on observable variables on the formal opportunities for and actual use of different instruments of direct democracy at the national level.
+However, it seems pertinent to take into account whether mechanisms of direct democracy are available and used in a context where elections are generally respected as the main source of political power.
+To do so, the electoral indicator from BRRD is also used here.